clearlinux/dockerfiles/cassandra/README.md

 This image can also be deployed on a Kubernetes cluster.The following example YAML files are provided in the repository as reference for deploying Cassandra with Stateful Sets on a single node cluster:

+- [`cassandra-deployment.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/cassandra/cassandra-deployment.yaml): example using default configuration to create a basic cassandra service.
+- [`cassandra-deployment-conf.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/cassandra/cassandra-deployment-conf.yaml): example using your own custom configuration to create a cassandra service.
-[`pv-local.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/cassandra/pv-local.yaml): local persistent volumes for cassandra database.
+- [`pv-local.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/cassandra/pv-local.yaml): local persistent volumes for cassandra database.
-[`storageclass.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/cassandra/storageclass.yaml): create a StorageClass with the volumeBindingMode set to “WaitForFirstConsumer”
+- [`storageclass.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/cassandra/storageclass.yaml): create a StorageClass with the volumeBindingMode set to “WaitForFirstConsumer”
-[`cassandra-statefulset.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/cassandra/cassandra-statefulset.yaml): create a Headless Service and a Statefulset for Cassandra with three replicas.
+- [`cassandra-statefulset.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/cassandra/cassandra-statefulset.yaml): create a Headless Service and a Statefulset for Cassandra with three replicas.

+**In this tutorial, we proposed 2 different kinds of method to deploy cassandra: stateless and stateful**

-The example utilies official clearlinux cassandra container, to deploy this container on a Kubernetes cluster, please follow with below steps:
+If you want to deploy Cassandra in **stateful** manner, the example uses official clearlinux cassandra container, to deploy this container on a Kubernetes cluster, please follow with below steps:

 1. Create /mnt/disks directory on local test cluster

     ```
     $ mkdir /mnt/disks
     $ for vol in vol1 vol2 vol3; do